-2) TLS Handshake Influence Elimination: The first few packets of a DoH flow consist of a TLS handshake, and the extracted packet size metadata is more reflective of the HTTPS server deployment than the actual transmitted traffic.
-To improve the accuracy and discrimination power of the statistical features based on packet sizes, we hypothesized that reducing the influence of these packets on the computed features would be beneficial.
-This approach could also improve the model's generalization since the TLS handshake may vary depending on the resolver used.
-Overall, by minimizing the impact of TLS handshake packets on our statistical features, we aim to enhance the performance and accuracy of our DoH classifier.
+2) TLS Handshake Influence Elimination: The first few packets of a DoH flow consist of a TLS handshake, and the extracted packet size metadata tends to reflect the HTTPS server deployment rather than the actual traffic transmitted.
+To improve the accuracy and discriminative power of statistical features based on packet sizes, we hypothesized that reducing the influence of these packets on the computed features would be beneficial.
+This approach could also improve the generalization of the model since the TLS handshake can vary depending on the resolver used.
+Overall, by minimizing the impact of TLS handshake packets on our statistical features, we aim to improve the performance and accuracy of our DoH classifier.